sabslikesobs/reflexroyalesite/_pages/androidtest.md

 include_in_header: false
 ---

-# Join Early Access on Android for Free!
+# Join Early Access on Android!

 Reflex Royale is in its pre-release phase on the Google Play store!
 You can get it for free by joining the beta test program.
 Just follow these steps: